The Unknown Soldier (song): Release and reception

 The released single was edited in which a different gunshot sound was used and does not include the cheering crowds nor the tolling bells at the end.
 Reportedly, producer Paul A. Rothchild was so particular about how the song came out that it ultimately took over 130 takes to finish.
 Upon completion, the song became the band's fourth Top 40 hit in the US, peaking at number 39 on the Billboard Hot 100, and enjoying an 8-week appearance on the Billboard Hot 100 list overall.
 "We Could Be So Good Together" served as the B-side.
 However, the lyrics were controversial at the time and many radio stations refused to play it.

-The song's promotional film received enthusiastic comments at the Fillmore East, and it's been publicized ever since as one of the first music videos in rock history.
-When playing the track in live concerts, the Doors usually approached a cinematic performance, with Jim Morrison getting shot by Robby Krieger onstage, representing the death of the soldier that is mentioned in the lyrics.
+The song's promotional film received enthusiastic comments at the Fillmore East, and has been publicized ever since as one of the first music videos in rock history.
+When playing the track in live concerts, the Doors usually approached a cinematic performance, with Morrison pretending to be shot by Robby Krieger onstage, illustrating the death of the soldier that is mentioned in the lyrics.
 Critic Charles S. Gardner of Bridgeport Telegram, reviewing the Doors concert in JFK Stadium, called "The Unknown Soldier" a "desperately anti-war ballad climaxing with Morrison's being thrown to the floor in a burst of exploding electronic feedback".

 The New Musical Express identified the song to be the standout of the first side of Waiting for the Sun.
 Billboard described the single as "one of the most unusual and intriguing disks of the week in both arrangement and material" that "should prove a top chart item."
 Cash Box said that the "strong beat, instrumental majesty and a midway break unlike any dramatic effect on a single put together a smash outing," and also praised the "sheer passion" of the song.

 In retrospect, Richie Unterberger declared "The Unknown Soldier" as one of the "first-rate tunes" of the album.
 He described it as "spooky" and "uncompromisingly forceful as anything the band did."

+Personnel

+Taken from the liner notes of the Waiting for the Sun deluxe edition: